So many sites are coming out with their own rankings of NBA players and teams. Now, it’s time for Chicken Noodle Hoop to join in.

 The West is going to suck this year.

-Scenario: Memphis does have a new coach, though speeding up their offense should make them better not worse.
-They’re probably asking for too much of Mike Miller at this stage of his career, though that shouldn’t lead to a 14-win drop off.
+Scenario: Memphis does have a new coach, and they’re probably asking for too much of Mike Miller at this stage of his career, but that shouldn’t lead to a 14-win drop off.
 Other explanations could be nagging injuries and/or a desperation trade to get out of a large, guaranteed contract in exchange for expirings and draft picks.